Skip to content

 Show up as yourself

 Gently reassure your inner critic that you can handle the situation.
-Overcome your negative thoughts.
-Then, dare to show up as yourself.
+Acknowledge your negative thoughts.
+Integrate any part of you that feels ashamed.

 When you have the courage to be vulnerable again and again, you learn to trust that you’ll be okay no matter what.
 And that will inspire others to do the same.